Cwilliams333/test-case-dashboard/README.md

 3. Make desired changes to the configuration
 4. Click "Save" to persist changes to disk
 5. Modal automatically shows updated content after saving

+### Using Dark Mode

+1. Click the sun/moon icon in the top bar to toggle themes
+2. Dark mode preference is saved automatically
+3. Interface adapts all colors for optimal visibility
+4. Works consistently across all views and modals

 ### Test Case Grouping